jhuckaby/pixl-tools/README.md

 VOID walkDir( DIR, ITERATOR, CALLBACK )
 ```

-The `walkDir()` function recursively walks a directory on the filesystem, including all subdirectories, and it fires a custom iterator function for each file or directory encountered.
+The `walkDir()` function recursively walks a directory on the filesystem, including all subdirectories, and fires a custom iterator function for each file or directory encountered.
 Your iterator function is passed the file path, an [fs.Stats](https://nodejs.org/api/fs.html#class-fsstats) object, and a callback.
 It needs to fire the callback function, and pass `true` to recurse for directories, or `false` to skip it.
 When the full directory tree is walked, the final callback is fired.
 Example:

 ```js
 Tools.walkDir( "/path/to/starting/dir",